OpenRCT2/OpenRCT2/readme.md

 Alternatively, to simply build the project you can just execute ``build.bat`` within VS2015 Native Tools Command prompt or Github Windows prompt.

 ### Mac OS X:
-We support native builds OS X (limited to i386 only for now).
+We support native builds OS X. All that's necessary is to build the [Xcode](https://developer.apple.com/xcode/) project and it will produce a fully functioning OS X app bundle.

-Make sure that you have [Homebrew](http://brew.sh/) installed and than run the following commands to install all the needed libraries and build openrct2.
+If you'd rather, you can use the terminal and [Homebrew](http://brew.sh), then simply run these steps, however this will not produce a distributable app bundle.
 ```
 # Install libraries
 ./install.sh